 Located about 120km northeast of Mar del Plata, Pinamar’s warm waters make a very popular destination for middle-class porteños.
 It’s a busy place in summer, so if you’re seeking a bit of tranquillity, head to its southern and more residential neighborhoods of Ostende and Valeria, which are less conveniently located but offer more affordable sleeping options.
 Even further south is woodsy Cariló, Argentina’s most exclusive resort and home to expensive houses, fashionable restaurants and sandy side roads.

 Pinamar was founded and designed in 1944 by architect Jorge Bunge, who figured out how to stabilize the shifting dunes by planting pines, acacias and pampas grass.
-It was the refuge for the country’s upper echelons, but is now somewhat less exclusive, with the best-heeled beachgoers heading for Punta del Este, leaving Pinamar to a more laid-back crowd.
+It was once the refuge for the country’s upper echelons, but is now somewhat less exclusive and more laid-back.

-A new film festival, Pantalla Pinamar, takes place in December (www.pantallapinamar.com in Spanish) and there are concerts and parties on the beach around New Year.
+Pinamar’s film festival, Pantalla Pinamar, takes place in March and there are concerts and parties on the beach around New Year.